 Among the characteristics we consider (Figure 1a), some may directly influence species survival by mediating resource acquisition and use.
 These characteristics are body mass, diet, and diet breadth.
 Other characteristics (e.g., lifespan and litter/clutch size) may indirectly affect species persistence over time by influencing species reproductive output and demographic processes (Capdevila et al. 2022b).
 Finally, responses to human pressures are known to be dependent on species degree of specialisation, which we capture with characteristics reflecting specialisation in time (i.e., diel activity) and use of space (e.g., habitat breadth and geographical range area).

 Figure 1.
 Framework of the study. (a) We collected estimates of terrestrial vertebrate species’ ecological traits and geographical range areas (termed “ecological characteristics”).
-We then used two independent approaches to assess the association of these characteristics with species’ responses to land use and with species’ estimated climate-change sensitivity. (b) To assess the influence of traits on responses to land use and land-use intensity in each vertebrate class, we combined the ecological characteristics with the PREDICTS database. (c) To estimate species sensitivity to climate change, we used the CENFA framework (Rinnan & Lawler (2019)), which relies on the combination of species’ distributions with climatic variables to estimate sensitivity from properties of the species’ climatic niche space.
+We then used two independent approaches to assess the association of these characteristics with species’ responses to land use and with species’ estimated climate-change sensitivity. (b) To assess the influence of traits on responses to land use and land-use intensity in each vertebrate class, we combined the ecological characteristics with the PREDICTS database. (c) To estimate species sensitivity to climate change, we used the CENFA framework (Rinnan & Lawler (2019)), which relies on the combination of species’ distributions with climatic variables to estimate sensitivity from properties of the species’ climatic niche space (e.g., distance between the centroid of the species’ climatic niche space and the centroid of the global climatic niche space of reference).
 We then built class-specific models to assess whether the ecological characteristics were associated with species sensitivity to climate change.

 Methods